Your body shape changes naturally as you age. You cannot avoid some of these changes, but your lifestyle choices may slow or speed the process.

 - Avoid tobacco products and illicit drugs.

 Shah K, Villareal DT.
 Obesity.
-In: Fillit HM, Rockword K, Young J, eds.
-Brocklehurst's Textbook of Geriatric Medicine.
+In: Fillit HM, Rockwood K, Young J, eds.
+Brocklehurst's Textbook of Geriatric Medicine and Gerontology.
 8th ed.
 Philadelphia, PA: Elsevier; 2017:chap 80.